 - Trip start date and time

 - Trip end date and time

 - Weather

 - Location(s) and depth of fishing

 - Fishing time at each location

 - How many anglers on board and their skill level (characterized based on a 3-point scale described in this proposal)

 - How long it takes each participant to reach the snapper grouper aggregate bag limit

 - How many red snapper were taken by each angler before the snapper grouper aggregate bag limit was reached (or vessel maximum reached first)

 - Species composition of discarded fish

 - Number released alive

 - Number released dead or floating

-- Sizes of released fish

-- Other observations from the trip, such as other species encountered and if fishing other than bottom fishing continued after the SG bag limit was met or the vessel limited out on the 60 red snapper maximum.
+- \circ Sizes of released fish - Other observations from the trip, such as other species encountered and if fishing other than bottom fishing continued after the SG bag limit was met or the vessel limited out on the 24 red snapper vessel limit for private and charter for-hire vessels or the 36 red snapper vessel limit for headboat vessels.

-To validate the data reported by private vessels in the FWC Study Fleet, FWC will place GoPro cameras onboard selected private recreational vessels and will evaluate video footage to ensure that all fish caught were measured and recorded.
+To validate the data reported by private vessels in the FWC Study Fleet, FWC will place cameras onboard selected private recreational vessels and will evaluate video footage to ensure that all fish caught were measured and recorded.
 Additionally, video footage will allow FWC staff to determine if directions about how to conduct the FWC Study Fleet trip were clear.
 If footage shows that directions were not followed precisely, then FWC will consider modifications to the messaging about how to conduct the trip.

-In order to validate the for-hire vessels in the FWC Study Fleet, FWC already has many experienced fishery observers and they will directly observe fishing activities onboard for-hire vessels for this proposed project.
+In order to validate the charter for-hire and headboat vessels in the FWC Study Fleet, FWC already has many experienced fishery observers and they will directly observe fishing activities onboard for-hire vessels for this proposed project.
 They will be observing all aspects of the trip, and like the private vessel component, will determine if the directions were clear or need to be modified.